Student Handbook

 Pharmacy name, address, and phone number

-Non prescription medication may be administered only with the written request and permission of the parent or guardian.
-All nonprescription medication must be brought to school in the manufacturer’s container with ingredients of the product listed on the container and child’s name affixed to the container.
-The medication will be administered in accordance with label directions or written instruction from the student’s physician.
+Non-prescription medication may be administered only with the written request and permission of the parent or guardian.
+All non-prescription medication must be brought to school in the manufacturer’s container with ingredients of the product listed on the container and the child’s name affixed to the container.
+The medication will be administered in accordance with label directions or written instructions from the student’s physician.

 The administrator/designee will: